Here's how to start a craft business off on the right foot.

 If you live outside of the U.S., there's a good chance you'll be able to find an equivalent organization in your country.
 Look for some type of small business association office, or perhaps a Chamber of Commerce.

-If you can't find an appropriate office in your area:
+If you can't find an appropriate service for small business owners in your area:

-3. Make a List of Questions to Ask: Staff at your local small business development office can help with all kinds of concerns such as:
+Staff at your local small business office can help with all kinds of concerns such as:

 They may offer access to a library of business-related books, workshops for small business owners, and market research information.